 - A statement of action the Agency intends to take, - The effective date of the action, - The reason(s) for the action, - The manual policy reference(s) supporting the action, - An explanation of the individual's right to request a hearing, and - An explanation of the circumstances under which assistance is continued if a hearing is requested.

-Federal regulations require an advance notice be given for termination of assistance and reduction of assistance.
-The following sections define these notice requirements and also list when advance notice is not required.
-For purposes of the notices described below, day one of the 10 day advance notice period is the day after the date of the notice.
+Federal regulations require an advance notice be given for termination of assistance or reduction of assistance.
+The following sections define these notice requirements and list when advance notice is not required.

 J-110 Advance Notice for Termination of Assistance